-Overall, these are not particularly difficult plants to grow, but if you want to keep it attractive over the long-term, make sure to trim it in the beginning of each growing season to encourage bushiness.
+Overall, these are not particularly difficult plants to grow, and they are popular, in part, for their hardiness.
+To keep your plant attractive over the long-term, however, make sure to trim it at the beginning of each growing season to encourage bushiness.

 Growing Conditions for Fatsia Japonica